Kamer Qaka: Politehnica Iași

 On 17 July 2017, after terminating his contract with Kristiansund, Qaka put pen to paper on a two-year deal with Romanian team Politehnica Iași.
 A week later, he made his competitive debut in a 0–0 Liga I draw with Gaz Metan Mediaș, coming on as a half-time substitute for Dan Spătaru.
 From the following matchday, Qaka established himself as a starter under head coach Flavius Stoican.

 In November 2017, after his international debut for Albania, it was reported that fellow league teams FCSB, CFR Cluj and Universitatea Craiova, as well as Portuguese side Braga, were interested in acquiring the player.

 Universitatea Craiova

-On 3 June 2019 he signed a 4-years contract with CS Universitatea Craiova.
+On 3 June 2019, Qaka signed a four-year contract with Universitatea Craiova.

 Return to Shkëndija

 On 5 January 2023, Qaka returned to Shkëndija on a two-year contract.

 International career

-Qaka from 2010 until 2014 has been part of Norway at youth international level, respectively has been part of the U15 and U19 teams and he with these teams played 36 matches, he accepted the invitation from the Albania national team by coach Christian Panucci for the friendly match against Turkey on 13 November 2017 as a replacement for the injured Amir Abrashi.
-He debuted for Albania against Turkey as a 67th minute substitute for Odise Roshi in a 2–3 away win for his side.
+From 2010 until 2014, Qaka represented Norway at youth international level, was part of the U15 and U19 teams respectively and played 36 matches for these teams.
+He accepted an invitation from the Albania national team by coach Christian Panucci for the friendly match against Turkey on 13 November 2017 as a replacement for the injured Amir Abrashi.
+He debuted for Albania against Turkey as a 67th-minute substitute for Odise Roshi in a 2–3 away win for his side.